Find Your Local Branch

-Nor are we just this website you are currently browsing, filled with more wonderful and useful information…
+Nor are we just this website you are currently browsing, filled with wonderful and useful information…

-Both of these are good reason to join the Society, but they are just words, they lack the vital spark that comes with human interaction.
+Yes, both of these are good reason to join the Society, but they are just words, they lack the vital spark that only comes with human interaction.

-You see, our greatest selling point is this: that, uniquely, we have a physical network of collectors clubs and branches right across the country where you can go along, meet and chat to your fellow collectors, and swap cards and stories
+You see, our greatest selling point is this: that, uniquely, we have a physical network of collectors clubs and branches right across the country where you can go along, meet and chat to your fellow collectors, swap cards and tales.

 Plus we hold a grand National Card Convention which travels the country, being co-hosted by a different branch every year.
 This two day extravaganza must not be missed.
 Its usually held over 2 days in April.

-So here is a list of our branches, clubs,
+Here is a list of all our branches, clubs,

 and their meeting dates:

-At all events you will find lots of cards and local collectors, each one of whom is a prospective new friend for you to swap cards and stories with.
-Some of these meetings are just an informal gathering for a few hours – others (marked on our calendar with asterisks) are special events with dealers, displays, and/or auctions; and sometimes they last all day!
+At all events you will find lots of cards and local collectors, each one of whom is a prospective new friend.
+Some of these meetings may just be an informal gathering for a few hours – whilst others (marked on our calendar with asterisks) are special events with dealers, displays, and/or auctions; and sometimes they last all day!

-We do advise that before you set out, you always contact the relevant branch secretary to check on any last minute changes.
-This is especially important now that we are doing a whole year to view calendar.
+We always advise that before you set out, you contact the relevant branch secretary to check on any last minute changes.

 CALLING ALL BRANCHES